Dealing with the Grief of losing Someone you Love

 Birthday cards (1925-1932) from three aunts and her grandfather

-During the war hardly any pictures were taken so I jump to the time after she got engaged with my father.
+During the war hardly any pictures were taken so I jump to the time after she got engaged to my father.

 I have heard the story many times as a child.
 My father had taken a birthday layer cake with him to their trip to Norway.
 It was a very primitive trip and they had too little food with them.
 As I remember being told that to every body’s surprise he had cocoa, to mix for drinking, and a little Danish flag and other decoration for the cake with him in his rucksack.

 My father had just sat down after activating the camera to take the picture and we are having strawberries with cream.
 I still have the little wooden table and the tablecloth.
-These photos represent the most happy part of my childhood.
+These photos represent the happiest part of my childhood.

 These neighbors gave me a sense of security as my own grandparents were living far away.
 We kept on celebrating her birthday in this garden until she died.
 I will show you a few more pictures.
 Sometimes we celebrated her abroad a few times or around in Denmark on holiday.